Bragg Financial Advisors Inc Sells 4,966 Shares of American Express (NYSE:AXP)

-Bragg Financial Advisors Inc lessened its stake in shares of American Express (NYSE:AXP) by 4.6% during the 3rd quarter, Holdings Channel reports.
+Bragg Financial Advisors Inc cut its position in shares of American Express (NYSE:AXP) by 4.6% in the third quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
 The fund owned 102,126 shares of the payment services company’s stock after selling 4,966 shares during the period.
-American Express comprises approximately 1.1% of Bragg Financial Advisors Inc’s holdings, making the stock its 19th largest position.
-Bragg Financial Advisors Inc’s holdings in American Express were worth $17,109,000 as of its most recent filing with the Securities and Exchange Commission.
+American Express makes up about 1.1% of Bragg Financial Advisors Inc’s portfolio, making the stock its 19th biggest holding.
+Bragg Financial Advisors Inc’s holdings in American Express were worth $17,109,000 at the end of the most recent reporting period.

-A number of other hedge funds and other institutional investors also recently made changes to their positions in AXP.
-Meitav Dash Investments Ltd. boosted its position in shares of American Express by 979.0% in the 2nd quarter.
-Meitav Dash Investments Ltd. now owns 109,251 shares of the payment services company’s stock worth $18,047,000 after purchasing an additional 99,126 shares in the last quarter.
-BRITISH COLUMBIA INVESTMENT MANAGEMENT Corp boosted its position in shares of American Express by 12.9% in the 2nd quarter.
-BRITISH COLUMBIA INVESTMENT MANAGEMENT Corp now owns 126,663 shares of the payment services company’s stock worth $20,929,000 after purchasing an additional 14,436 shares in the last quarter.
-First Foundation Advisors boosted its position in shares of American Express by 6.4% in the 2nd quarter.
-First Foundation Advisors now owns 3,438 shares of the payment services company’s stock worth $568,000 after purchasing an additional 208 shares in the last quarter.
-C M Bidwell & Associates Ltd. acquired a new stake in shares of American Express in the 2nd quarter worth $140,000.
-Finally, Ally Financial Inc. acquired a new stake in shares of American Express in the 2nd quarter worth $1,652,000.
-84.60% of the stock is currently owned by institutional investors and hedge funds.
+A number of other institutional investors have also recently made changes to their positions in AXP.
+Jackson Grant Investment Advisers Inc. boosted its stake in American Express by 111.1% during the third quarter.
+Jackson Grant Investment Advisers Inc. now owns 190 shares of the payment services company’s stock valued at $32,000 after buying an additional 100 shares during the last quarter.
+Newbridge Financial Services Group Inc. boosted its stake in American Express by 99.0% during the second quarter.
+Newbridge Financial Services Group Inc. now owns 201 shares of the payment services company’s stock valued at $33,000 after buying an additional 100 shares during the last quarter.
+Tower View Investment Management & Research LLC bought a new position in American Express during the third quarter valued at approximately $34,000.
+Bell Investment Advisors Inc bought a new position in American Express during the third quarter valued at approximately $34,000.
+Finally, Lloyd Advisory Services LLC. boosted its stake in American Express by 37.7% during the third quarter.
+Lloyd Advisory Services LLC. now owns 230 shares of the payment services company’s stock valued at $39,000 after buying an additional 63 shares during the last quarter.
+84.60% of the stock is owned by institutional investors.

-The firm also recently declared a quarterly dividend, which was paid on Thursday, February 10th.
-Investors of record on Friday, January 7th were paid a $0.43 dividend.
+The company also recently disclosed a quarterly dividend, which was paid on Thursday, February 10th.
+Shareholders of record on Friday, January 7th were issued a dividend of $0.43 per share.
 The ex-dividend date of this dividend was Thursday, January 6th.
-This represents a $1.72 annualized dividend and a dividend yield of 0.89%.
-American Express’s dividend payout ratio is presently 17.22%.
+This represents a $1.72 annualized dividend and a yield of 0.89%.
+American Express’s payout ratio is currently 17.22%.

+A number of equities analysts recently commented on the company.
+Deutsche Bank Aktiengesellschaft increased their price target on American Express from $200.00 to $210.00 and gave the company a “buy” rating in a research note on Wednesday, January 26th.
+Oppenheimer decreased their price objective on American Express from $206.00 to $200.00 and set an “outperform” rating on the stock in a research report on Wednesday, January 26th.
+JPMorgan Chase & Co. decreased their price objective on American Express from $215.00 to $198.00 and set an “overweight” rating on the stock in a research report on Wednesday, January 19th.
+BMO Capital Markets upped their price objective on American Express from $152.00 to $155.00 and gave the company a “market perform” rating in a research report on Wednesday, January 26th.
+Finally, Bank of America upgraded American Express from a “neutral” rating to a “buy” rating and set a $204.00 price objective on the stock in a research report on Wednesday, January 26th.
+Two research analysts have rated the stock with a sell rating, ten have given a hold rating and eight have given a buy rating to the company’s stock.
+According to data from MarketBeat.com, the company presently has an average rating of “Hold” and a consensus price target of $188.44.

-In related news, insider Anna Marrs sold 26,094 shares of American Express stock in a transaction dated Wednesday, November 24th.
-The stock was sold at an average price of $171.22, for a total value of $4,467,814.68.
-The transaction was disclosed in a legal filing with the SEC, which is available through this hyperlink.
-Also, insider Laureen Seeger sold 30,808 shares of American Express stock in a transaction dated Monday, January 31st.
-The stock was sold at an average price of $175.57, for a total value of $5,408,960.56.
+In other American Express news, insider Anna Marrs sold 26,094 shares of the stock in a transaction on Wednesday, November 24th.
+The stock was sold at an average price of $171.22, for a total transaction of $4,467,814.68.
+The sale was disclosed in a legal filing with the SEC, which is accessible through the SEC website.
+Also, insider Laureen Seeger sold 30,808 shares of the stock in a transaction on Monday, January 31st.
+The shares were sold at an average price of $175.57, for a total value of $5,408,960.56.
 The disclosure for this sale can be found here.
-In the last 90 days, insiders sold 464,467 shares of company stock valued at $85,217,026.
-0.20% of the stock is owned by company insiders.
+Insiders have sold a total of 464,467 shares of company stock worth $85,217,026 over the last 90 days.
+0.20% of the stock is currently owned by company insiders.

-AXP has been the subject of a number of research analyst reports.
-BMO Capital Markets raised their target price on American Express from $152.00 to $155.00 and gave the stock a “market perform” rating in a research note on Wednesday, January 26th.
-Barclays raised their target price on American Express from $182.00 to $190.00 and gave the stock an “equal weight” rating in a research note on Wednesday, January 26th.
-Royal Bank of Canada raised their target price on American Express from $185.00 to $195.00 and gave the stock a “sector perform” rating in a research note on Monday, October 25th.
-Deutsche Bank Aktiengesellschaft raised their target price on American Express from $200.00 to $210.00 and gave the stock a “buy” rating in a research note on Wednesday, January 26th.
-Finally, Stephens raised their target price on American Express from $190.00 to $197.00 and gave the stock an “equal weight” rating in a research note on Wednesday, January 26th.
-Two analysts have rated the stock with a sell rating, ten have issued a hold rating and eight have issued a buy rating to the company’s stock.
-According to data from MarketBeat.com, American Express has a consensus rating of “Hold” and an average price target of $188.44.

 About American Express